x-ENIAC/MIPT_projects_4_sem/Dumping_int/README.md

-## Small study on copying variables
+# Small study on copying variables

+## Intro
 This project provides code for the Int class that implements an integer, as well as a set of tools for tracking the behavior of various operations on objects.
 All actions with this object (summation, subtraction, multiplication, division, assignment, and many others) are recorded, then written to the terminal, to an html file, and also presented as a graph.
+Investigation is done with the compilation flag turned on **-fno-elide-constructors** (not including the third paragraph).

 Why is this needed?
 Everyone around says that extra copying is bad, everyone argues that passing arguments should be done only by reference.
 But why?
 What happens if you do it differently?
 This mini-project is a small illustration and an answer to these questions.